rnm2453/python-slackclient/README.md

  * bot.py- find the bot username, id and connects everything to the WebClient
  * database.py- alters the database, you may need to change it depeneding on your database
  * message.py- a generic message constructor.
-No need to Change *There is really nothing else in this project if you followed the installation tutorial already
+No need to Change
  *
  * To Create Messages with different layouts you need to create a new file and follow Slack's 'Message Block layout" page